GEOSPATIAL

 Infrastructure and energy companies are also integrating spatial analysis into planning.
 Before investing in long-term assets, they assess climate exposure based on location-specific data rather than relying on broad assumptions.

-These examples point to a broader shift.
-Decisions are becoming spatial.
+These examples point to a broader shift—decision-making is increasingly becoming spatial.

 Why geospatial data is still underused